15 Sound Healing Instruments for Therapy and Relaxation

 Sound healing is a type of therapy where you use sound as a tool for calming and relaxation.
-There are many different techniques that can be used, but all of them revolve around using sound waves to affect your neurological components.
+Many different techniques can be used, but all of them revolve around using sound waves to affect your neurological components.

 Sound healing can be used as a type of therapy that is aimed at making the patient calmer and happier.
 This can also ease stress, as it promotes a meditative mindset.